-- Ports: total investment of USD 1.3 billion across two projects and one further project with an undisclosed value; - Airports: total investment of USD 319 million across three projects and one further project with an undisclosed value; - Railway: total investment of USD 3.3 billion in one project and one further project with an undisclosed value; and - Roads and bridges: total investment of USD 2.6 billion in one project.17
+- Ports: total investment of USD 1.3 billion across two projects and three further projects with an undisclosed value; - Airports: total investment of USD 300 million in one project and three further projects with an undisclosed value; - Railway: total investment of USD 3.3 billion in one project and one further project with an undisclosed value; - Roads and bridges: total investment of USD 2.6 billion in one project and four further projects with an undisclosed value.20

 The Angolan construction industry had 44 major international contractors in 2011, however the industry is dominated by companies from Portugal, Brazil and China.
 Portuguese and Brazilian companies (or companies with ties to Portugal and Brazil) have leveraged strong cultural ties to build an established presence in the country with the Group, Teixeira Duarte, Somague Engenharia and Soares de Costa from Portugal and Odebrecht and Camargo Correa from Brazil winning the majority of new projects up for tender.
 In respect of Chinese firms, the model is slightly different, where China has acquired Angolan resources in exchange for infrastructure investment.

-Furthermore, extensive credit lines have been extended to Angola, however these are specifically to fund projects built by Chinese companies.
-As of 2011, there were 22 Chinese construction companies present in Angola.18
+Furthermore, extensive credit lines have been extended to Angola, although these are specifically to fund projects built by Chinese companies.
+As of 2011, there were 22 Chinese construction companies present in Angola.21